shukriadams/lastfm-dl/README.md

 ### Download new scrobbles

-After completely downloading your history, you can download new scrobbles generated after that last download.
-Simply run the downloader again, using the same save directory as before, leaving the existing files in place.
-Or move your saves files to a new location and update the `--save` argument value.
-The file `lastfm-dl/all-scrobbles.json` is all that is needed.
-Lastfm-dl will update the `all-scrobbles.json` file, but will also generate an adjacent backup of this file before changing it.
+After successfully downloading your history, you can download and append new scrobbles.
+Simply run the downloader again, using the same save directory as before, leaving the existing json save file in place.
+Lastfm-dl will update `all-scrobbles.json`, while also generating an adjacent backup of this file before changing it.

 ## Additional arguments